The Industry Association

 Bio

 David Crunelle is a multi-award winning designer specializing in visual communication.
-He taught communication in higher education for more than 10 years, he is a photographer for Getty, KOL and influencer for several tech brands, and is recognized in the contemporary artistic world.
+He taught communication in higher education for more than 10 years, was a photographer for Getty, KOL and influencer for several tech brands, and is recognized in the contemporary artistic world.
 In addition to being a consultant for more than 35 European associations, he has worked closely with AIPES/NMEU since 2008.

 Jocelyne Baldasso

-Administrator
+Executive Administrator

 Bio